 The Town updated the Municipal Plan in 2019.
 The Municipal Plan contains individual chapters that discuss housing and flood resilience.
 The Municipal Plan strives to establish housing options to allow families or households to grow and expand within the Town.
 The Town plan specifies the goal "For Hardwick to have safe and affordable housing available in a variety of types for all incomes, ages, and for those with special needs."
-By establishing updated allowable uses and dimensional standards (Tables 2.1, 2.2, 2.3, 2.4), these amendments remove barriers to development of additional housing and may result in the ability for more affordable housing affordability, furthering the stated goal of the Housing Chapter of the Municipal Plan.
+By establishing updated allowable uses and dimensional standards (Tables 2.1, 2.2, 2.3, 2.4), these amendments remove barriers to development of additional housing and may result in the ability for more affordable housing to be constructed.
+Reductions in required off-street parking for housing also contribute to housing affordability, furthering the stated goal of the Housing Chapter of the Municipal Plan.
 The additional allowable housing uses provided by the amendments also promote the Town Plan housing policy stating that "Multifamily housing is encouraged in our village centers."
 Further amendments are included to clarify how and where development, including housing, can be established.